MilkJug1/ObsidianNotes/Essay Notes/Comparison and Contrast Planning MD.md

   > Wells:    Mmph…
   >
   > Bellamy: Shh.
 Shh.
 That's far enough.
 I don't want to shoot you, Wells, hell, I like you, but I do need them to think that you're dead.
   >
   > Wells: Why?
 Why are you doing this, for real, not some crap about getting to do what you want to do?
   >
   > Bellamy:  I have my reasons.
 I also have the gun.
 So I ask the questions, and the question is, why aren't you helping me?
 Your dad banished you, Wells, and yet here you are, still doing his bidding, following the rules.
 Aren't you tired of always doing what's expected of you?
 Stand up to him.
 Take off that wristband, and you'll be amazed at how good it feels.
   >
   > Wells: No. Never.
 Not gonna happen.
 Is that clear enough for you?
   >
   > Bellamy: Yeah.
 It is.
 I'm sorry it had to be this way.
   >
   > Wells: No!
 No!
 Get off of me!
 No!
   >
   > Bellamy: Get him down.
 Put him down.
   >
   > Wells: No!
 Come on, man.
 Let me go.
   >
   > Bellamy: Get it.
 Do it.
   >
   > Wells: No!
 Don't do this!
 Don't do this!
 No. No!
 Come on, man.
 Aah!

 **Note**
- In this quote, Bellamy is using his weapon, like Jack did with his knife, in order to threathen Wells into forcing him to do something.
+ In this quote, Bellamy is using his weapon, like Jack did with his knife, in order to threaten Wells into forcing him to do something.
 Bellamy is already starting to become our Jack in this scene, how he is trying to be violent with him, how he inflicts pain onto him along with him bullying Wells because of Bellamy's disdain for Wells' dad.
  This note will be used again, though shorted by a bit later in the body paragraphs as is seen below.
 >
 > Presently they were all jabbing at Robert who made mock rushes.